 When people want stuff to help them remodel their home, however, they are far more likely to visit an actual store -- like Home Depot's -- than order products or services online.
 That alone is enough for me to give the nod to Home Depot.

 Winner = Home Depot

 My winner is...

 So there you have it.
 I'm not particularly impressed with either company's financial fortitude.
 And while Target might have a cheaper price tag today, Home Depot has a wider moat.
 When there's a tie like this, I always side with the wider-moat company.
 Today, that means Home Depot comes out ahead.

 That said, I'm not particularly bullish on either stock right now.
 Both companies have PEG ratios that indicate they aren't exactly underpriced stocks at the moment.
 Home Depot might fare better, but at 20 times free cash flow, I'm not confident it will be a market-beater moving forward.
 That's why I haven't given the company an outperform call on my CAPS profile.

 If you're seeking reliable dividend income from a stalwart, however, Home Depot is well worth a look.

 10 stocks we like better than Home DepotWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
-John Ballard has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Amazon.
-The Motley Fool has the following options: short February 2019 $185 calls on Home Depot and long January 2020 $110 calls on Home Depot.
-The Motley Fool recommends Home Depot and Lowe's.
+Brian Stoffel owns shares of AMZN.
+The Motley Fool owns shares of and recommends AMZN.
+The Motley Fool recommends COST, Home Depot, and LOW.
 The Motley Fool has a disclosure policy.